duckduckgo/duckduckhack-docs/maintaining/guidelines.md

 **To request Maintainership of an Instant Answer**
 1. Open an Issue from the Instant Answer page you’d like to maintain.
-2. Add, “I’d like to maintain this” to the body of the issue.
+2. Include, “I’d like to maintain this” in the body of the issue.
-3. Answer the following and add to the issue:
-	-- Why would you like to Maintain this IA?
-	-- What experience do you have in this topic?
+3. Submit!

 Once assigned as maintainer, assume the responsibilities and best-practices noted below.

+Note: It's helpful (but not required) to let the community know *why* you'd like to maintain an Instant Answer.
+Additionally, if you anticipate needing help down the road, this is a great time to let other devs know about your past experience with Instant Answers, your knowledge of the topic-at-hand, and any assistance you may need.

 ## Overseeing Changes